By Kelly Ng

 President of Yale-NUS College and Professor of Humanities (History) Tan Tai Yong, who is also a member of the Singapore Bicentennial Advisory Panel, said, “From TFOOP Festival, we saw many compelling stories from Singapore’s past that began with an individual’s own family history.
 Thus, we curated these workshops, based on the theme of ‘family’, to help more Singaporeans find their own unique entry points into Singapore’s story.
 We hope to continue to encourage young people to engage in history-making.”

 Ms Evannia Handoyo, Programme Executive and Yale-NUS alumna, Mr Art Naming, Programme Consultant and Yale-NUS alumnus, and Ms Tan Li-Jen, Research Associate (all three at Yale-NUS College), are organising the TFOOP workshops.
 They explained that each workshop connects participants with local arts practitioners who work in a variety of mediums: performance, photography, writing and more.
 The workshops also helped participants find “personal and intimate entry points into historical study”.

 Ms Janel Ang (centre of photo) at TFOOP workshop titled ‘Let’s Cook Soup Together’.
-Photo by Jonathan Tan.
+Photo provided by Jonathan Tan.

 For example, a workshop led by arts facilitator Ms Janel Ang and writer Ms Xiao Ting Teo (both Yale-NUS alumni), titled ‘Let’s Cook Soup Together’ encouraged participants to explore their family’s history originating from family kitchens.
 These conversations could be sparked from sharing flavours or cooking methods, or the kinds of family recipes passed down from one generation to the next.